 re: Relating to collective allocation by hospitals of services, equipment, or facilities.

-FTC staff issue advisory opinions to help clarify FTC rules and decisions, often in response to requests from businesses and industry groups.
+Our staff issue advisory opinions to help clarify FTC rules and decisions regarding either competition or consumer protection issues, often in response to requests from businesses and industry groups.
 To find a specific opinion, use the filters on this page.
+Parties may request advice from our staff concerning proposed conduct.

 Health Care Antitrust Issues